thephpleague/uri-src/docs/interfaces/7.0/idn.md

 //DISALLOWED: a label or domain name contains disallowed characters
 ```

-The enum `Error` provides the official name of the error as well as its description via
+The `Error` enum provides the official name of the error as well as its description via
 the `Error::description` method.

-Both static methods `Converter::toAscii` and `Converter::toUnicode` expect a host string and some IDN related options.
+Both static methods `Converter::toAscii` and `Converter::toUnicode` expect a host string
-You can provide PHP's own constants or if you want a more readable API you can use
+and some IDN related options.
+You can provide PHP's own constants or if you want a more
-the `League\Uri\Idna\Option` immutable object or use a combinaison of both APIs.
+readable API you can use the `League\Uri\Idna\Option` immutable object or use a
+combination of both APIs.

 ```php
 <?php